AmandaB2023/P1_Lackyle_Sporthorses/README.md

 ## Acknowledgements

-*   First and foremost my mentor Jullia Konovalova
+*   First and foremost my mentor Jullia Konovalova for all her advice and guidance on this first project.
+She was a great help throughout.

 *   Code Institute tutors and Slack community members for their support and help.
-*   Kevin Powell for his css tutorials.
+*   Kevin Powell for his CSS tutorials.

+*   https://www.digital.ink/blog/mobile-responsive-youtube-embeds/ where I got omformation of how to embed my youtube videos and make them responsive.

+*   Youtube : https://www.youtube.com/watch?v=9FNNkzPBFcE where I got the idea for the cards on the for sale page.